 Will there be another opportunity to apply for funding in the SITE Program?

 Yes.
-The application deadline for the Spring 2023 round will be announced later this year.
-Golden LEAF intends the SITE Program to be an ongoing program, with two application cycles each fiscal year.
+Golden LEAF intends the SITE Program to be an ongoing program with two application cycles each fiscal year.
 As with any Golden LEAF program, we will evaluate potential changes with each cycle.

-Will an applicant have to reapply if it does not receive funding in the first round and wants the request to be considered in the second round?
+Will an applicant have to reapply if it does not receive funding in one round and wants the request to be considered in a subsequent round?

 If a project receives funding for one phase, e.g., Identification, can the applicant submit a later request for another phase, e.g., Due Diligence?

-Yes, Golden LEAF expects that projects will progress from one phase to the next, though funding for one does not imply a commitment to provide funding for another.
+Yes, Golden LEAF expects that projects may progress from one phase to the next, though funding for one does not imply a commitment to provide funding for another.

 Are Tier 3 counties and communities in those counties eligible for this program?

 Governmental entities and 501(c)(3) organizations within all North Carolina counties are eligible to apply for funding from the Golden LEAF SITE Program.
 The Golden LEAF Board will prioritize awards to projects located in rural and economically distressed counties.
 Certain counties will be required to provide matching funding for due diligence and development phase projects.
-See additional information regarding the match requirement below.
+See additional information regarding the match requirement on this page.